 The emitter diffusion process is performed in a variety of ways.
-In this case a phosphorous containing coating is applied to the surface.
-The wafers are then put in a belt furnace to diffuse a small amount of phosphorous into the silicon surface.
+In this case a phosphorus containing coating is applied to the surface.
+The wafers are then put in a belt furnace to diffuse a small amount of phosphorus into the silicon surface.

 Wafers moving from the diffusion coating furnace to the high temperature diffusion furnace.
 The diffusion coating is clear so the wafers do not look markedly different from the previous video

 The wafers travel through the diffusion furnace for roughly an hour.

 Finally the wafers are loaded into a centrifuge for a final rinse and spin dry.

 After the diffusion process the wafers are loaded back into cassettes for an acid etch to remove the diffusion glass.